 - Your stage name + "OnlyFans"

-- Your real name (if publicly associated)
+- Your real name (if it's publicly associated with your creator work)

 7. Never Share Original High-Resolution Files

-8. Limit Mass Downloads with Posting Strategies
+8. Make Mass Downloads Harder with Smart Posting

-9. Use Unique Filenames for Tracking
+9. Use Unique Filenames to Track Leakers

 Content_2026_01_05_A7X9.jpg

-10. Monitor Known Leak Sites Regularly
+10. Monitor Known Leak Sites

 - Coomer.su (forum-based, very difficult to remove)